tstoco/mysql-bkp/README.md

 ### Settings

-A few settings shoul be changed in the source code before running the script :
+A few settings should be changed in the source code before running the script :

 |                |line|main.py|